wassimbj/wassimbj.github.io/_blogs/how-to-deploy-your-backend-to-the-cloud-with-dokku.md

 PUBLIC_KEY="your-public-key-contents-here"

 echo "$PUBLIC_KEY" | dokku ssh-keys:add admin

+# If you already copied your public key to your server before ssh you can just do
+cat ~/.ssh/authorized_keys | dokku ssh-keys:add admin
 ```
 When you push your code to the server, Dokku uses this SSH key for authentication.